mrYakamoto/javascript-racer-1-front-end/README.md

 ## Summary

 Let's create a JavaScript-only version of [Ruby Racer][].
-For now it will be a single html page with no back-end at all.
-Later we'll add the ability to save high scores and the like by adding a back-end to the application.
+To keep it simple, it will be a single html page with no back-end at all.

 Unlike Ruby Racer, the outcome of the game won't be pure chance.
 Each player will advance their "car" by smashing some key.
 For example, player 1 might be